Mohit-Ak/CapsNet_notMNIST_affNIST/README.md

 # Capsule Network - notMNIST and affNIST Dataset
 A Tensorflow implementation of CapsNet on notMNIST and affNIST dataset based on Geoffrey Hinton's paper [Dynamic Routing Between Capsules](https://arxiv.org/abs/1710.09829)

+Note - This is implemented as a project for the subject CSE676-Deep Learning at the University of Buffalo.
 ## Datasets ##
 1) [notMNIST](http://yaroslavvb.blogspot.com/2011/09/notmnist-dataset.html) which contatins letters from 'A' to 'J' and can be used for validating if a given algorithm is generic and can work outside the MNIST dataset.